LowellObservatory/LDTObserverTools/doc/deveny_collfocus.rst

     \end{aligned}

 where :math:`T_{\rm m}` is the mount temperature and tilt is the grating tilt angle.
+The RMS of the fit is :math:`\sim 0.6` |nbsp| mm.
 This equation is coded into the GUI tool.

 Unlike other focus procedures at LDT, the DeVeny LOUI focus sequence script does not take the *expected* focus value, but rather one end of the range,